 The significant participation by Minnesota residents, and residents of participating states, indicates that Minnesota's reciprocity agreements successfully expanded affordable postsecondary options for students and their families.
 This section explores the postsecondary outcomes of reciprocity students, because both students and the participating states want to ensure that participating students earn a credential of economic value.
-Specifically, it explores the credentials earned by out-of-state reciprocity students that enrolled at Minnesota institutions, including: the number of credentials awarded by sector, type, and trends over time.
+Specifically, it explores the credentials earned by out-of-state reciprocity students that enrolled at Minnesota institutions, including the number of credentials awarded by sector, type, and trends over time.
 Additionally, the section closes by examining whether or not Minnesota residents, and out-of-state residents enrolling in Minnesota, find jobs and participate in Minnesota's workforce following graduation.

-During the 2016-17 academic year, out-of-state residents enrolled in Minnesota institutions through reciprocity earned 3,598 postsecondary credentials (Figure 10).
-Undergraduate degrees represented 87 percent of all the degrees awarded, with out-of-state students primarily pursuing bachelor's degrees (61%).
-Graduate degrees composed the remaining 13 percent of credentials awarded.
-Of the 3,598 credentials conferred, Minnesota State accounted for 57 percent (State Colleges - 25%, State Universities - 32%), while the University of Minnesota conferred 43 percent.
+During the 2017-2018 academic year, out-of-state residents enrolled in Minnesota institutions through reciprocity earned 3,488 postsecondary credentials, as shown in Figure 10.
+Undergraduate degrees represented 88% of all the degrees awarded, with out-of-state students primarily pursuing bachelor's degrees (62%).
+Graduate degrees composed the remaining 12% of credentials awarded.
+Of the 3,488 credentials conferred, Minnesota State accounted for 57% (State Colleges - 25%, State Universities - 32%), while the University of Minnesota conferred 42%.